From Prototypes to Sparse ECG Explanations: SHAP-Driven Counterfactuals for Multivariate Time-Series Multi-class Classification: Introduction

 In summary, our method delivers fast, physiologically valid counterfactual ECG explanations.
 It combines SHAP-derived interval rules with precomputed prototypes to preserve both waveform morphology and global rhythm.
 By precomputing prototypes, counterfactuals are generated in near real time with the cost of querying and optimization.
-Clinician interviews confirmed the readability, clarity, and appropriate information density of our visualizations.
+Preliminary clinician interviews provided initial positive feedback on the readability, clarity, and information density of our visualizations.
 This approach strengthens transparency and trust in AI-driven ECG analysis.

 The main contributions of this work are as follows: \begin{itemize} \item A novel counterfactual generation approach that proposes sparse counterfactuals from prototypes derived from existing data samples, with optimization applied. \item A prototype-based strategy enabling real-time application by using pre-computed instances combined with an optimization process, resulting in tailored explanations with reduced computational cost. \item A quantitative evaluation framework specialized on ECG counterfactual explanations that covers validity, sparsity, stability, and margin metrics. \item A visualization framework integrating SHAP explanations with single- and multiple-counterfactual overlays, qualitatively evaluated with three cardiology experts. \end{itemize}